Local Government EV Charging Permitting

 Implementation Timeline:

-• December 31, 2025: Local governments to complete compliance action
+- December 31, 2025: Local governments subject to the law to complete compliance action

-• March 1, 2026: Local governments to provide compliance reports to CEO
+- March 1, 2026: Local governments subject to the law to submit compliance reports to CEO